Protest outside Hurriyat office in Srinagar against killing of Kashmiri Pandit | Education

 Protest outside Hurriyat office in Srinagar against killing of Kashmiri Pandit

-A group of people, including social activists, staged a protest outside the Hurriyat Conference office here on Monday against the killing of Kashmiri Pandit farmer Puran Krishan Bhat by terrorists last week, officials said.The protesters assembled outside the office of the Mirwaiz Umar Farooq-led Hurriyat at Rajbagh here and held a protest.
+A group of people, including social activists, staged a protest outside the Hurriyat Conference office here on Monday against the killing of Kashmiri Pandit farmer Puran Krishan Bhat by terrorists last week, officials said.The Hurriyat denounced what it called hooliganism by sponsored goons with police as bystanders.The protesters assembled outside the office of the Mirwaiz Umar Farooq-led Hurriyat at Rajbagh here and held a protest.

 - Country: